Ariadne Oliver: Ariadne Oliver

-The first appearance of Ariadne Oliver on television was in an episode of The Agatha Christie Hour (1982).
+The first television appearance of Oliver was an episode of The Agatha Christie Hour (1982).
 In an adaptation of the Parker Pyne story "The Case of the Discontented Soldier", she was portrayed by Lally Bowers.

 A 1986 television film adaptation of Dead Man's Folly starred Jean Stapleton as Ariadne Oliver, opposite Peter Ustinov as Poirot.
+This iteration of Oliver is American.

-Zoë Wanamaker played Ariadne Oliver in six television episodes of the series Agatha Christie's Poirot, starring David Suchet as Hercule Poirot.
-In the last shot episode of the series (but not the finale), Mrs Oliver is helpful to Poirot in an adaptation of Dead Man's Folly, which was filmed on the Christie Estate.
+Zoë Wanamaker played Oliver in six episodes of the series Agatha Christie's Poirot, starring David Suchet as Hercule Poirot.
+In the last shot episode of the series (but not the finale), Oliver is helpful to Poirot in an adaptation of Dead Man's Folly, filmed on the Christie Estate.

-In the BBC Radio 4 plays, Ariadne Oliver has been played by Stephanie Cole (The Pale Horse (1993), Hallowe'en Party (1993), and Cards on the Table (2002)), and by Julia McKenzie (Elephants Can Remember (2006), Mrs McGinty's Dead (2006), and Dead Man's Folly (2007)).
+In the BBC Radio 4 plays, Oliver has been played by Stephanie Cole (The Pale Horse (1993), Hallowe'en Party (1993), and Cards on the Table (2002)), and by Julia McKenzie (Elephants Can Remember (2006), Mrs McGinty's Dead (2006), and Dead Man's Folly (2007)).

+Tina Fey portrays Oliver in the 2023 film A Haunting in Venice, based on Hallowe'en Party, opposite Kenneth Branagh's Poirot.
+Here, Oliver is an American looking for a new idea for her next book.

 Sven Hjerson

+In The Clocks, an episode of Agatha Christie's Poirot, Poirot sees a play by Ariadne Oliver which features Hjerson, who is played by Andrew Havill.

-The Swedish-German television series Agatha Christie's Hjerson features the character of Sven Hjerson, the Finland Swedish detective.
-The eight-part series combines Christie's stories with Nordic noir.
-The characters speak Swedish in the series, which is set in contemporary time and partly filmed in Åland.
-The series is produced by TV4, ZDF, Agatha Christie Ltd. and the Government of Åland, among others.
-The Swedish actor Johan Rheborg has been cast in the role of Hjerson.
+The Swedish-German television series Agatha Christie's Hjerson features the character of Sven Hjerson, Oliver's Finland Swedish detective.
+In the eight-part series, combining Christie's stories with Nordic noir, the characters speak Swedish, and is set in contemporary time, with partial filming in Åland.
+Produced by TV4, ZDF, Agatha Christie Ltd. and the Government of Åland, among others, Swedish actor Johan Rheborg plays Hjerson.